fpusan/moira/README.md

         <INPUT_NAME>.contigs.fasta
         <INPUT_NAME>.contigs.qual

+  - If --output_format is set to "fastq", fastq files will be generated instead of fasta + qual files.
   - If identical sequences are being collapsed, mothur-formatted name files (or USEARCH formatted sequence headers) will also be generated.
   - moira.py will replace ':' for '_' in sequence names for compatibility with the mothur pipeline.